OpenDSA/OpenDSA/RST/source/SelectionSort.rst

    :figwidth: 90%
    :alt: Swapping pointers to records

-   Figure: An example of swapping pointers to records.
+   An example of swapping pointers to records.
    (a) A series of four records.
    The record with key value 42 comes before the record with key value 5.
    (b) The four records after the top two pointers have been swapped.